ansi6622/g4-javascript-prework/README.md

 Level: Beginner
 Estimate Time: 1 - 2 hours

 This walks you through the very basics of JavaScript.
 We will help you set this up with Node.js and NPM before the break.
+If you get stuck on an exercise, try copying your code into the browser's console and running it... you might get more information about your errors.

 #### [Try jQuery](http://try.jquery.com/) (required)
 Level: Beginner